ABOUT COUNCIL #3744

 The first meetings for organizing the new council were held in Rudy's garage.
 Then on October 20, 1953, the first one hundred members were inducted into the Order in a ceremony held at the Westchester Women's Club.
 The pastor of Visitation parish, Fr Thomas O'Sullivan (who became Msgr O'Sullivan) served as Chaplain.
 Also on this date, the first officers were elected, including Rudy Wittal as the Charter Grand Knight.
 Following a Second and a Third Degree Exemplification held at Council 621 on November 17, the council had the required number of full Knights to apply for its charter.

-The council calendar of activities started off slowly with fundraising dances, but within a few years offered a full calendar of council and districtactivities for its members' participation.
-These included bowling (the council had three bowling teams), retreats at the Serra Retreat House, a Christmas Party at the Nazareth House for orphans and Quarterly Communions followed by breakfasts at local restaurants.
-The council was consistently one of the top ticket sellers in the chapter for Rancho San Antonio and twice received St. Anthony statues for placing first in the chapter.
+The council calendar of activities started off slowly with fundraising dances, but within a few years offered a full calendar of council and district activities for members participation.
+These included bowling (with three council bowling teams), retreats at the Serra Retreat House, a Christmas Party at the Nazareth House for orphans and Quarterly Communions followed by breakfasts at local restaurants.
+The council was consistently one of the top ticket sellers in the chapter for Rancho San Antonio and twice received St Anthony statues for placing first in the chapter.

 THE COUNCIL GETS A PERMANENT HOME